sbromberger/LightGraphs.jl/doc/pathing.md

 * `DepthFirst`, and
 * `MaximumAdjacency`.

-During traversal, each vertex maintains a status (also called *color*), which is an integer value defined as below:

-* `0`: the vertex has not been encountered (*i.e.* discovered)
-* `1`: the vertex has been discovered and remains open
-* `2`: the vertex has been closed (*i.e.*, all its neighbors have been examined).

-Many graph algorithms can be implemented based on graph traversal through certain *visitors* or by using the colormap in certain ways.
-For example, in this package, topological sorting, connected components, and cycle detection are all implemented using ``traverse_graph`` with specifically designed visitors.

-`traverse_graph(graph, alg, source, visitor[, colormap])`
-Performs a traversal of `graph` using one of the available traversal algorithms, from a `source` vertex using a `visitor` which is an instance of a subtype of type `AbstractGraphVisitor`.
-Can optionally take a vector of integers that indicates the status of each vertex.
-If this is not specified, an internal colormap will be used.

-In general, `traverse_graph()` will not be called directly, but rather will be used by other specialized functions.

 ###Cycle Detection
 In graph theory, a cycle is defined to be a path that starts from some vertex ``v`` and ends up at ``v``.